shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 The third common field is the ``evt`` field, which can contain one of three values as described below.

-For efficiency, a timestamp is not currently included in these messages.
+To keep messages sizes small, a timestamp is not currently included in these messages.
 Timestamps must be added by the receiving system.
-Admittedly, this is less than accurate.
-However, as a general rule there should be at most just a few milliseconds of latency between the actual time of the observation, and the logged/reported time.
+As a general rule there should be, at most, about a half-dozen milliseconds of latency between the actual time of the observation and the logged/reported time.
+These logging records always reflect current events. i.e. *What is happening right now?*

 1) Event start, the ``evt`` field contains the text ``start``.
 This message is sent once, when the tracking event begins.
 The ``fps`` field reflects the velocity of the **outpost** pipeline